stanleykylee/100-days-of-code/r1-log.md

 ### R1D7
 #100DaysOfCode #R1D7 A bit late to update but was working on a buddy's system as I didn't have access to my own system.
 However, did complete one challenge and learned about ArrayDeque for Java!
 Cool stuff!

+### R1D8
+#100DaysOfCode #R1D8 Learning day today, started using Enki app, MOOC course on R and CS50 started and last but not least, started a side project to create Shopify Apps!